top of page

 We offer a full suite of IHC staining services, including:

-• Single-marker IHC staining
+• Single-marker IHC staining for targeted protein detection.

-• Multiplex IHC (dual or triple stains)
+• Multiplex IHC (dual or triple stains) for complex co-localization.

-• Chromogenic detection (DAB or AP)
+• Chromogenic detection (DAB or AP) and Immunofluorescence service options.

-• Antigen retrieval (heat or enzymatic)
+• Antigen retrieval (heat-induced or enzymatic) for optimized epitope exposure.

-• Frozen and FFPE tissue compatibility
+• Frozen and FFPE tissue compatibility.

-• Custom primary antibody optimization
+• Custom primary antibody optimization and validation.

-• Slide scanning and digital image delivery
+• High-resolution slide scanning and digital image delivery.

 Our Optimized IHC Workflow

-iHisto’s IHC staining services are supported by:
+iHisto’s IHC staining services are supported by industry-leading technology:

-• Leica BOND RX – Automated, high-throughput platforms
+• Leica BOND RX – Automated, high-throughput platforms for precision staining.

-• Leica CV5030 – Automated glass coverslipper for consistent, high-quality slide finishing
+• Leica CV5030 – Automated glass coverslipper for consistent, high-quality slide finishing.

-• Digital slide scanning – High-resolution output for review, annotation, or AI analysis
+• Digital Slide Scanning – High-resolution output for review, annotation, or AI analysis.

 Step-by-Step IHC Staining Process